MarvinJanssen/stx-atomic-swap/README.md

 To run integration tests, simply run `npm test`.
 The chains will automatically be started and prepared for test.

 - Stacks tests run on a Clarinet session.
+(Tested up to version 0.15.2.)
 - Bitcoin tests run on regtest.
 - Ethereum tests run on a Ganache session.